1zun4/openwrt-tailscale/README.md

 git checkout v$VERSION
 ```

-### 2. Compile a Portable `tailscale.combined` Binary for Your Device

 Follow [this guide](https://tailscale.com/kb/1207/small-tailscale#step-3-compressing-tailscale) to build the `tailscale.combined` binary for your device.

 > [!NOTE]
-> Set the `GOOS` and `GOARCH` environment variables to cross-compile the binary for your device.
+> Set the `GOOS` and `GOARCH` environment variables when building to cross-compile the binary for your device.
 For example:

 ```sh
 GOOS=linux GOARCH=$ARCH go build -o tailscale.combined -tags ...